ViaScientific/viafoundry-R-SDK/README.md

     password = "password"
 )
 ```
-or use authenticate() function it will ask the informtion needed for authentication
+or use authenticate() function it will ask the information needed for authentication

 ```R
 library(viafoundry)